There are literally too many awesome things to do in Bocas del Toro to list. But we tried anyway.

 Looking for beaches and affordable Caribbean beauty?
-Pack a bag and head to Bocas.
+Looking for a winter destination to get away from the cold dreary season?
+Pack a bag and head to Bocas del Toro.
+Seriously.

 The Archipelago of Bocas del Toro, which consists of 6 islands and scores of tiny islets, is rapidly becoming one of Central America’s hottest beach destinations.
 And with good reason, if you ask us.
 Bocas del Toro is one of the most beautiful places we have ever visited.

 During our three weeks in Bocas del Toro we fell in love with the islands, and the relaxed Caribbean vibe that permeates every inch of them.
-It’s pretty hard not to, really.
+It’s pretty hard not to fall in love with Bocas del Toro, really.
 If you want to learn how to scuba dive, if you are into fishing, snorkeling, surfing, or just laying out on the beach enjoying “island life” vibes, chances are you will love Bocas del Toro too.

 We put together a list of things to do in Bocas del Toro to help you visit without spending a ton of money.
 We urge you to explore the island on your own as well, and let us know if we missed anything you think everyone should check out!